dblock/open-weather-ruby-client/README.md

 ### One Call

 [One Call API](https://openweathermap.org/api/one-call-api) provides current weather, minute forecast for 1 hour, hourly forecast for 48 hours, daily forecast for 7 days, and historical weather data for 5 previous days for any geographical coordinate.

+See [OpenWeather::Models::OneCall](lib/open_weather/models/one_call) for all available models and properties.

 #### Current and Forecast Weather